hanabi/hanabi.github.io/Reference.md

   * Cathy sees that Bob was clued about a red 1 and a red 3.
 Cathy knows that because of the *1's Promise*, Bob will misplay the red 3 when it gets to his turn.
   * Cathy blind-plays her *Finesse Position* as red 2.

+#### 5 Ejection

+* *5 Color Ejection* is turned on in Duck variants, as you would expect.
+* Additionally, players can also perform *5 Number Ejection* and it will generally work in the exact same way.
+* Thus, players should keep in mind that clues that cause *Ejection* might have been either a color clue or a number clue.

 #### The Double Play Bluff

 * Normally, when a playable card is clued again, it is interpreted as an *Double Play Ejection* on the very next player.